Caltrans crews continue work on projects in the region

 State Route 20 at Browns Valley School Road: Motorists may expect Browns Valley School Road closed at State Route 20 through late August for highway construction work.
 Motorists should use Marysville Road to access the highway or Browns Valley School Road.

-State Route 20 between Marysville Road and Timbuctoo Road: Motorists may expect various lane and shoulder restrictions from 6 a.m. to 4 p.m.
-Monday through Wednesday, 6 a.m. to 3 p.m.
-Thursday and 6 a.m. to 2 p.m.
-Friday for highway construction work.
+State Route 70 between Old State Highway and the Butte County line: Motorists may expect various lane and shoulder restrictions from 6 p.m.
+Monday to 6 a.m.
+Tuesday for K-rail installation work.

-State Route 20 between Timbuctoo Road and Lower Smartsville Road: Motorists may expect one-way traffic control from 6 a.m. to 3 p.m.
-Friday for vegetation work.

 State Route 70: Work continues on an $61.1 million funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, to replace the Simmerly Slough Bridge.
 Completion is expected in 2021.
 Project information and construction updates are available at www.FixHighway70.com.